ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/lorawan/lorawanintro.md

 ##### Link check response handler

-Link check request is a MAC command defined by the LoRaWAN Specification.
-To receive the response of this MAC command, the user should set `link_check_resp` callback.
+Link check request is a MAC command defined by the LoRaWAN specification.
+To receive the response of this MAC command, set the `link_check_resp` callback.

 ```CPP
 void your_link_check_response(uint8_t demod_margin, uint8_t num_gw)